4teamwork/ftw.zipexport/README.rst

 		generated_zip_pointer = zipgenerator.generate()

-The download is handled in a standart BrowserView which plainly reads from the temp file.
+The download is handled in a standard BrowserView which plainly reads from the temp file.
 For details check out the code:
 `zipexportview.py <https://github.com/4teamwork/ftw.zipexport/blob/master/ftw/zipexport/zipexportview.py>`_.

 Current supported data-types
 ----------------------------